citp/privacy-policy-historical/c/ca/car/cartoonhd.online.md

-> *The following text is extracted and transformed from the cartoonhd.online privacy policy that was archived on 2016-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161209130623id_/http%3A//cartoonhd.online/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cartoonhd.online privacy policy that was archived on 2019-04-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190407084458id_/https%3A//cartoonhd.nl/pages/privacy) for the most accurate reproduction.*

-# Cartoon HD - Watch Movies Online Free
+# Cartoon HD - Watch Movies Online Free | Watch TV Series

 ### Cartoon HD Privacy Policy

-###### This Privacy Policy applies to information we collect about you at www.cartoonhd.watch (the "Website") and Cartoon HD applications and how we use this information.
+###### This Privacy Policy applies to information we collect about you at cartoonhd.nl (the "Website") and Cartoon HD applications and how we use this information.

 ###### **Collection of your Cartoon HD Information**

 ###### Your "Cartoon HD information" includes relevant technical information gathered or received while you use Cartoon HD.
 This technical information that may be collected or received includes: the type of browser you are using (e.g., Google Chrome, Internet Explorer, Safari), the type of operating system you are using (e.g., Windows or Mac OS), your CPU type, the manner in which you connect to the internet (e.g., connection speed through narrowband or broadband access); Internet protocol address; pertinent Applications Installed; information about the version of service from an affiliate that you used prior to registering with the service; certain information about your geographic location; and the domain name of your Internet service provider.

 ###### You may not be required to register for a "Cartoon HD account" for certain Services; however, there are some optional services available (for example, saving a video list) that require an "account".
 Registration functionality for Cartoon HD is provided by the Cartoon HD Network.
 If you choose to "Register an Account", you will need to register with and provide information to Cartoon HD.
 After registering you will obtain a Screen Name, or possibly other credential, issued by Cartoon HD (collectively, "Screen Name") in order to access and use these optional services.
-Your Screen Name and associated services account will then be subject to the Cartoon HD Terms of Service Agreement and Privacy Policies indicated in the registration process and available to view at any time on www.cartoonhd.watch.
+Your Screen Name and associated services account will then be subject to the Cartoon HD Terms of Service Agreement and Privacy Policies indicated in the registration process and available to view at any time on cartoonhd.nll.

 ###### **How Your Cartoon HD information is Used**